• +1-800-513-5423

 Yoga can be used to help people become aware of themselves on both a physical and psychological level.
 This allows people to take early action, such as improving posture, when discomfort is first noticed.
 People who study yoga learn to relax and they can use the technique whenever pain appears.
 Practicing yoga can give chronic pain sufferers useful tools to actively cope with their pain and to help counter their feelings of helplessness and depression.

 One of the common techniques used in yoga is breathing through one nostril at a time.
-Electroencephalogram (EEG) studies have shown this type of breathing, through one nostril, results in increased activity on the opposite side of the brain.
-Some experts have suggested that the regular practice of breathing through one nostril may help improve communication between the right and left side of the brain.
+Electroencephalogram (EEG) studies have shown this type of breathing through one nostril results in increased activity on the opposite side of the brain.
+Some experts have suggested that the regular practice of breathing through one nostril may help improve communication between the right and left sides of the brain.
+Yoga can enhance a person’s cognitive performance.
+A study of 23 people found that breathing through one nostril resulted in better performance of tasks associated with the opposite side of the brain.
+Other studies show this increased brain activity is associated with better performance.
+Give us a call today to learn more about yoga in recovery.

 1-800-513-5423